 Silvergate Capital Corporation Investors: Please contact the Portnoy Law Firm to recover your losses; February 6, 2023 deadline

 LOS ANGELES, Jan.
-26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Silvergate Capital Corporation (“Silvergate” or “the Company”) (NYSE: SI) investors that a lawsuit filed on behalf of investors that purchased securities between November 9, 2021 and November 17, 2022.
+26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Silvergate Capital Corporation ("Silvergate" or "the Company") SI investors that a lawsuit filed on behalf of investors that purchased securities between November 9, 2021 and November 17, 2022.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.